esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 ## Solution

-The image  has identifying metdata.
+The image  has identifying metadata.
 You should identify not only the name, but the date and place as problematic.
 You can take three different approaches.
-One would be to mask the data, the other would be to blur it.
-First we will show a blurred image:
+One would be to mask the data, the other would be to blur it, and finally you can just crop it out entirely.
+First we will show a selectively blurred image:

 ```python